-Feel free to email Mrs. Monday if you have a question.
+Feel free to email Mrs. Monday or Ms. Baker if you have a question.
 Please allow a minimum of 24 hours to respond.

-rachel.monday@knoxschools.org
+rachel.monday@knoxschools.org sarah.baker@knoxschools.org

 Guidelines for the Dialectical Journal

 First and foremost, I hope that you will enjoy the works that you choose to read/write/listen to this summer.
 Second, realize that these are some of the most important works of art in our culture.
 Consider why and what makes them lasting.
 To help you in this process, and to share your discoveries with me, you will use a dialectical journal.